 WhatsApp needs no introduction.
 It's the world's most popular instant messaging service, and for all its security flaws and privacy issues, we love it.
 As a show of appreciation for WhatsApp, we've decided to chalk up a list of WhatsApp tips and tricks to help AndroidPIT readers get the most out of it.

-You'll need the WhatsApp Web Chrome extension to get WhatsApp desktop notifications, but once you have that, all you need to do is install a simple add-on can WAToolkit.
+You'll need the WhatsApp Web Chrome extension to get WhatsApp desktop notifications.
+Then, all you need to do is install a simple add-on called WAToolkit.

 After installing it, you will see a new icon in your browser toolbar.
 Hover your cursor over it to see the most recently received message, or right click for more options.
 You'll also notice the WAToolkit options button in your WhatsApp Web tab.
 The best part?
 WAToolkit will notify you of messages on your desktop even when Chrome itself isn’t running.